anhaidgroup/delex/examples/Single-Machine-Example.md

 ## Step Five: Read the Data

-Once Spark is initialized, we can then read all of our data into Spark dataframes
+Once Spark is initialized, we can then read all of our data into Spark dataframes.

 ```
 # read all the data as spark dataframes